-Policy H3 Former Tilling Green School is allocated for a development of up to 20 dwellings and a community centre (up to 500 sq m), with up to 10% being self /custom build subject to the following criteria:
+Policy H3 Former Tilling Green School is allocated for a development of at least 20 dwellings and a replacement community centre (up to 500 sq m), with up to 10% being self/custom build subject to the following criteria:

 - a.
-The community centre is to be retained in-situ or reprovided before the dwellings are occupied; - b.
-If the community centre is re-provided it shall face onto Mason Road to make a more community inclusive and accessible facility; - c.
-The design of new development shall be sympathetic to the building form and materials used in surrounding buildings and provide appropriate private gardens for the dwellings and public open space for the community centre; - d.
-Car parking should be provided according to appropriate standards; an approved access provided, and - e.
-Flood risk is to be mitigated by a SUDS for surface water and improved sewerage to cope with the additional flows.
-This must alleviate historical surface water flows and ponding in Mason Road. - f.
-Any development application may need to be informed by an Ecological Impact Assessment (EcIA) in line with BS42020:2013 and CIEEM guidance.
+The community centre is to be retained in-situ or reprovided before the last dwelling is occupied; - b.
+The design of new development shall be sympathetic to the building form and materials used in surrounding buildings and provide appropriate external amenity areas for the dwellings and the community centre: - c.
+Car parking should be provided according to appropriate standards; an approved access provided, and - d.
+A site specific flood risk assessment demonstrates that the residential development is safe for the lifetime of the development incorporating appropriate flood resilient and resistant measures including safe access and escape routes where required and mitigation by a SUDS for surface water and improved sewerage to cope with the additional flows.
+This must alleviate historical surface water flows and ponding in Mason Road.